tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 Return to the Jupyter tab in your browser.

-* Open step6.ipynb
+* Open `step6.ipynb`
 * Follow the notebook

 ![Analyzing model performance](images/airflow_workshop/step6notebook.png)

-### More advanced example
+### A more advanced example

 The example presented here is really only meant to get you started.
-For a more advanced example see the [TFMA Chicago Taxi Tutorial]( https://www.tensorflow.org/tfx/tutorials/model_analysis/chicago_taxi).
+For a more advanced example, see the [TFMA Chicago Taxi Tutorial]( https://www.tensorflow.org/tfx/tutorials/model_analysis/chicago_taxi).

 ## Step 7: Preparing your model for production

-If the new model is ready, make it so.
+The model is now ready to serve.
+A few things to keep in mind before deploying a model to production:

 * If you’re replacing a model that is currently in production, first make sure that the new one is better
-* ModelValidator tells the Pusher component if the model is OK
+* `ModelValidator` tells the `Pusher` component if the model is OK
-* Pusher deploys SavedModels to well-known locations
+* `Pusher` deploys `SavedModel`s to well-known locations

-Deployment targets receive new models from well-known locations
+Deployment targets receive new models from well-known locations such as:

 * TensorFlow Serving
 * TensorFlow Lite